adri326/5dchess-notation/README.md

 - A **step** is the unit of time between board states.
 It is made up of two **sub-steps**, each being a board in time.
 - **Physical** coordinates and moves are coordinates and moves within a single board.
 - **Super-physical** coordinates and moves are those that span across boards.
 Both time- and multiverse travels are super-physical moves or jumps.
+- **Check** is a state of the game where one or more pieces directly attack one or more of the opponent's kings *and* the opponent can make one or more moves to get out of this situation.
+- **Checkmate** is the state of the game where one or more pieces directly attack one or more of the opponent's kings *and* the opponent has no legal move.
+- **Softmate** is the state of the game where one or more pieces directly attack one or more of the opponent's kings *and* the opponent may only travel back in time.

 ## Coordinates